Ranbir Kapoor: Personal life

-Kapoor has been vocal about his personal life, and has stated that his parents' marriage taught him how complex a relationship can be.
+Kapoor has been vocal about his personal life and has stated that his parents' marriage taught him how complex a relationship can be.
 He had his first serious relationship while in the seventh grade, and suffered from depression when it ended.
 While filming Bachna Ae Haseeno in 2008, Kapoor began dating his co-star Deepika Padukone.
 The relationship attracted substantial media coverage in India and they speculated on an impending engagement.
 However, the couple broke up a year later.
 Kapoor maintained that the split was amicable, though the media widely reported that the split was due to infidelity on Kapoor's part.
 Kapoor later confessed: "Yes, I have, out of immaturity, out of inexperience, out of taking advantage of certain temptations, out of callousness."
 Later in 2015, Kapoor stated that they both had resolved the conflict and had moved on with their lives.
 Since the split, he has been reticent to publicly discuss his personal life.

 Rumours of an affair with Katrina Kaif first emerged during the production of Ajab Prem Ki Ghazab Kahani in 2009.
 In August 2013, a set of paparazzi photographs of Kapoor and Kaif at a beach in Spain were published by Stardust.
 Although Kapoor initially declined to speak of the relationship, he admitted to it in 2015: "Both of us are sure about our relationship and if we don't open about it now, it would be showing disrespect to the relationship."
 In February 2016, the media reported that they had broken up.
 He has also spoken about being addicted to smoking and drinking.

 In 2018, he began dating Alia Bhatt, his co-star in Brahmastra (2022).
 He married her on 14 April 2022 in a private ceremony in their Mumbai house.
-In November 2022, Bhatt gave birth to their daughter, Raha Kapoor.
+In November 2022, Bhatt gave birth to their daughter, Raha.